-Figure 1.2 Switch Hook State
+Figure 1.2.
+Switch Hook State

-• Use one telephone to alert another.
+- change Pick telephone the of up any and observe state.
+Replace the telephone and see the response. - Use one telephone to alert another.
 (Single digit dialing, 1 to 4).
 Pick up the telephone which is ringing.
 Replace the calling telephone.
 Record your observations.

-1.Can you detect a difference in speed of response to the Switch Hook when the telephone is starting a call (Call Detect), or answering in the silent period, or when it is ringing (Answer Detect)?
+- 1. Can you detect a difference in speed of response to the Switch Hook when the telephone is starting a call (Call Detect), or answering in the silent period, or when it is ringing (Answer Detect)?

+-

-2. Why is there a difference?
+- 2. Why is there a difference?

-3.Consider a call which has been established from Line L3 to Line L4.
-What action is expected by the control if: Bit 3 changes from 1 to 0.
+3. Consider a call which has been established from Line L3 to Line L4.
+What action is expected by the control if:

+• Bit 2 changes from 1 to 0.